bravetools/bravetools/docs/docs/cli/brave_mount.md

 brave mount $PWD/DIR UNITNAME:/PATH/TO/DIR
 ```

-Note that the mount requires a full path to your host directory and host directory and target directory have to have an identical name.
+Note that the mount requires a full path to your host directory.
+The host directory and target directory must have an identical name.

-Since Bravetools deploys unpriveledged containers, the fact that all uids/gids in an unprivileged container are mapped to a normally unused range on the host means that sharing of data between host and container is effectively impossible.
+Since Bravetools deploys unprivileged containers, the fact that all uids/gids in an unprivileged container are mapped to a normally unused range on the host means that sharing of data between host and container is effectively impossible.
 This is circumvented internally by Bravetools by directly mapping your host uid/gid to a Bravetools Unit through `lxc config set test raw.idmap`.
-This enables users to read/write bound volumes inside an unpriveledged container.
+This enables users to read/write bound volumes inside an unprivileged container.

 ## Options